jfjordanfarr/Symplast/.mdmd/layer-1/00_Overview.md

 # DESIGN BIBLE: PROJECT SYMPLAST

 **High Concept:** A cooperative vehicle-survival sandbox set on a high-energy future Earth.
-**Core Thesis:** "Autonomy is the price you pay for longevity."
+**Core Thesis:** "Survival is a Manual Override.
+The storm wants to kill you; your machine wants to kill itself to save the frame.
+You are the mediator."
-**The Loop:** Players pilot modular vehicles that must physically latch together ("Tether") to overcome atmospheric drag and weather events, forming temporary, mobile cities.
+**The Loop:** Players pilot modular vehicles that must physically latch together ("Tether") to overcome atmospheric drag and weather events, forming temporary, mobile cities. **The Maintenance of Sanity:** Players do not just pilot; they must physically move through their ship to "Prime" inert systems and "Chaperone" (Reset) systems that are becoming hyperexcitable/pathological.

 ---